 Contributions and grant support are recognized when the conditions of the contribution or grant are substantially met.
 Any grant funds received in advance are recorded as refundable advances.
 Revenue from contracts is recognized as the service is completed.
-Mitigation capital funds and grant funds of \$159,605 received but not yet earned are recorded as deferred revenue and refundable advances in the combined statement of financial position as of December 31, 2019.
+Mitigation capital funds and grant funds of \$112,214 and \$159,605 received but not yet earned are recorded as deferred revenue and refundable advances in the combined statements of financial position as of December 31, 2020 and 2019, respectively.